esavich/ptt/README.md

 // As mentioned above all replacements happens after template compiling, so enclosing symbols should differ from that used in compile rules.
 ```

+#### License

+Ptt is licensed under the MIT license.
+Refer to /LICENSE for more information.